adly2/study-spaces-UBC/README.md

-# study-spaces-UBC
+# Study Spaces UBC
-Application to find availability of study spaces around UBC
+This application is intended to see the availability of study spaces around UBC.
+In progress.